FBI tested by attacks, politically explosive investigations

 The inherent tripwires of politically explosive investigations were manifest last summer, when some in the FBI resisted the idea of serving a search warrant at Trump’s Mar-a-Lago estate, believing a more cautious approach was better and that the Trump team was entitled to more time to cooperate, according to a person with knowledge of the talks.
 The Washington Post earlier reported the disagreements.

 In the days after the search, as U.S. officials warned of an alarming spike in threats against the FBI, a 42-year-old Trump supporter attacked the FBI’s Cincinnati field office.
-No FBI employees were harmed, but police killed the gunman.
+No FBI employees were harmed; police killed the gunman.

 He believes a key part of his job is to step up outreach to his 38,000-member workforce.
 Besides the message after the Mar-a-Largo search, he held an employee town hall in December, taking questions about public perception of the FBI, agent safety and allegations of politicization.